shreyas-makes/codespray/README.md

-# Cursor Remote 📱
+# Codespray 📱

 Transform your mobile device into a powerful coding companion for Cursor IDE!
-Cursor Remote enables you to code, edit files, and run terminal commands directly from your phone or tablet.
+Codespray enables you to code, edit files, and run terminal commands directly from your phone or tablet.

 ## Features